Lochy2000/save-the-bird/README.md

 - [Fancy Text Pro](https://www.fancytextpro.com/) was used to create the word art.

 - [Ascii Art](https://www.asciiart.eu/) is the source of the animations in the game.

+-   [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/) was used to run the code through to check it.